 Transport networks reflect the political context, namely the capacity to trade.
-Economies with a high level of economic integration tend to have well connected networks while economies with a low level of economic integration tend to have poor connectivity.
-Prior to an economic integration process (such as a free trade agreement) networks are structured to service their respective national economies with flows representing this structure (limited crossborder flows).
-With economic integration, the structure of transportation networks is modified with new crossborder linkages.
+Economies with a high level of economic integration tend to have well-connected networks, while economies with a low level of economic integration tend to have poor connectivity.
+Before an economic integration process (such as a free trade agreement), networks are structured to service their respective national economies with flows representing this structure (limited crossborder flows).
+With economic integration, the structure of transportation networks is modified with new cross-border linkages.
 Flows can also be modified and see their reorientation.
-In some cases, there could be a relative decline of national flows and a comparative growth of crossborder flows.
+In some cases, there could be a relative decline of national flows and a comparative growth of cross-border flows.